Show of hands…….Who else loves football season??

-I married a man who is equally passionate about our beloved team as my daddy.
-I always said the only thing my daddy and my husband had in common were football and me:) So,we pretty much plan our Saturdays around game time.
-Even though I prefer college football over professional, I still like the background noise of the game on Sunday afternoons…or anytime.
+I’m married a man who is equally passionate about our beloved team as my daddy.
+I always said the only thing those 2 had in common were football and me:) So,we pretty much plan our Saturdays around game time.

 Here lately, I’ve been thinking about the training football players receive and what it takes to make successful teams and win games.
-I believe the same ideas could help us in life and in our ministries……
+The same ideas could help us in life and in our ministries……

-- There’s no “I ” in Team: Everybody loves a football player who humbly acknowledges the team won the game together, not a single showboat hogging the lime-light.
+Everybody loves a football player who humbly acknowledges how the team won the game together- not a single showboat hogging the limelight.
 Same with us.
 Whether it’s your team of volunteers or music team at your local church or its the Body of Christ, the Church universal, we are ALL on the same team and should have the same goal in mind.
-We support and encourage each other.
-We set each other up for success.
+Each and every individual is important to God.
+He sees you and wants the best for you.
+But, we’re always better when we support and encourage each other.
+We set each other up for success!